 Be aware also that foods that show up mean you may be reacting to those foods right now due to leaky gut.
 Once your gut heals, you may be able to tolerate those foods again.
 So don’t get discouraged thinking you’ll have to avoid 100 foods for the rest of your life.
 The test results are letting you know what you’re reacting to currently.
 Some of these reactions may be inborn allergies, and some may be a result of leaky gut.

 So where does that leave us?
 Most often, after analyzing a client’s food journals and his or her symptomology, I can determine which foods I think are problematic, and I’ll recommend a food allergy elimination diet.
 I often think that is more accurate (and a lot cheaper) than food allergy testing— simply avoiding the foods you think may be problematic, then reintroducing them one at a time after a month or so.
 If you react to a certain food, you may have an intolerance or you may not digest that food well, so avoid it for six months, heal the gut, and try again.
 The most common culprits are gluten, dairy, eggs, soy, corn, nuts, and nightshades.

 Long story short: I don’t recommend food allergy testing as a first step.
-It can be overwhelming and overly exclusionary to avoid scads of foods (those in the moderate and mild categories typically).
+It can be overwhelming and overly exclusionary to avoid scads of foods (those in the moderate and mild categories typically), not to mention it stresses people out.
 I’ll often suggest trying the food allergy elimination diet route initially, and if symptoms and problems persist, I then recommend testing.
 I use this lab (the link gets you 15 percent off the kit, which is an easy fingerprick test that you can do at home) and have the person avoid the foods in the moderate and severe category for 3-6 months.

 I’d like to hear from you.
 Have you had food allergy testing?
 What was your experience?